evelinag/blog/source/blog/2014/05-12-analyzing-f-network-on-twitter.md

 </div>

 Now we have Miguel de Icaza in the first place and Don Syme in the second!
-It seems that PageRank does indeed capture some extra information compared to pure number of followers.
-The full list of accounts ordered by their PageRank is available as a [csv file](https://github.com/evelinag/Social-network-analysis/blob/master/data/pagerank.csv).
+It seems that PageRank does indeed capture some extra information.
+The full list of accounts ordered by their PageRank is available as a
+[csv file](https://github.com/evelinag/Social-network-analysis/blob/master/data/pagerank.csv).

+Some accounts seem to be quite underrated in terms of number of their followers.
 Here is a comparison of how the ordering changes between the two measures of
 centrality: